Pistonite/vmsetup/src/prod/docker.md

 ```

 ## Overview
-For the example, assume the domain is `pistonite.org` and the subdomain/sitename
+For the example, assume the domain is `pistonite.app` and the subdomain/sitename
 is `example`.
 Also, assume the docker image is `pistonite/example` and the container
 will run on port `5001`